-- C2.13.1 A time and location will be published in the event programme for when each team must submit their project elements.
+C2.13.1 A time and location will be published in the event programme for when each team must submit their project elements.
 This will occur well before judging commences.
+Following is a list of the elements which must be submitted by each team at this time:

+PHYSICAL PROJECT ELEMENTS

-Following is a list of the elements which must be submitted by each team at this time; - 1 x nominated Car A identified using a white or black background F1 in Schools logo decal with the Car A - 1 x nominated Car B identified using a white or black background F1 in Schools logo decal with the Car B - 1 x fully machined, unfinished, unassembled F1 model block car body identical to the car body used on car A & B - Optional Replacement Components - o rear wing / support structure maximum of three (3) - front wing / support structure and / or nose cone maximum of three (3) - wheel / wheel support system maximum of three (3) car sets - 2 x identical printed 11-page (1-page front cover + 10 pages of content) Design & Engineering Portfolio - 2 x identical printed 16-page (1 page front cover + 14 pages of content + 1 page back cover) Project Management & Enterprise Portfolio - A4 Engineering drawings including orthographic view for Scrutineering judging - A4 Car renders for Scrutineering judging - Electronic copy of all specified project data - Project Elements Submission Checklist which must include the official F1 Model Block holographic sticker - 'Team Partnerships' declaration(s) must be completed online prior to the event.
-All elements must be submitted complete and ready for judging.
-Refer to ARTICLE C2.11.
+- 1 x nominated Car A identified using a white or black background F1 in Schools - 'Car A' logo decal - 1 x nominated Car B identified using a white or black background F1 in Schools - 'Car B' logo decal - 1 x fully machined, unfinished, unassembled F1 model block car body identical to the car body used on car A & B - Optional Replacement Components

+- rear wing / support structure maximum of three (3) - front wing / support structure and / or nose cone maximum of three (3) - wheel / wheel support system maximum of three (3) car sets - A4 Engineering drawings including orthographic view for Scrutineering judging - A4 Car renders for Scrutineering judging - Project Elements Submission Checklist which must include the official F1 Model Block holographic sticker. - 1 x 11 page Printed Design and Engineering Portfolio (1 front cover + 10 pages of content) - 1 x 12 page Printed Enterprise Portfolio (1 front cover + 10 content pages + 1 back cover) - 1 x 7-page printed Project Management portfolio (1 front cover + 6 pages of content) - 1 x 5-page Social Project printed portfolio (1 front cover + 4 pages of content

+Car submission deadline - The cars and remaining physical elements of the project must be delivered to the competition address prior to the start of the competition, for the purpose of scrutiny judgment and eventual repair of non-conformities.

+DIGITAL PROJECT ELEMENTS

+- 1 x digital A3, 11-page (1-page front cover + 10 pages of content) Design & Engineering Portfolio - 1 x digital A3, 12-page (1-page front cover + 10 pages of content + 1 page back cover) Enterprise Portfolio - 1 x digital A3, 7-page (1-page front cover + 6 pages of content) Project Management Portfolio - A virtual Pit Display - A recorded 10-minute Verbal Presentation - Digital A4 Engineering drawings including orthographic view for Scrutineering judging - Digital A4 Car renders for Scrutineering judging - Electronic copy of all additional project data - 'Team Partnerships' declaration(s) must be completed online prior to the event.

+All elements must be digitally submitted complete, ready for judging and must arrive until the date that will be communicated in advance before to the Finals (Refer to ARTICLE C2.11.

 - C2.13.2 During project submission, each team will be given the opportunity to check the weight of their cars on the official World Finals scales.
-If either car being submitted is under the minimum weight, the team will be permitted 15 minutes to fix any issue in order that both cars can be submitted at or above the minimum weight. - C2.13.3 Small coloured 'dot' stickers (approximately 5mm in diameter) and supplied by F1 in Schools, will be adhered to the underside of each car.
-The stickers will feature the team's competition number. - C2.13.4 Once cars and replacement components have been submitted, they are considered as being in parc fermé.
+If either car being submitted is under the minimum weight, the team will be permitted 15 minutes to fix any issue in order that both cars can be submitted at or above the minimum weight.
+C2.13.3 - C2.13.3 Small coloured 'dot' stickers (approximately 5mm in diameter) and supplied ©2022 F1® in Schools Ltd. Page 17 of 52 25 May 2022 by F1 in Schools, will be adhered to the underside of each car.
+The stickers will feature the team's competition number.

+C2.13.4 Once cars and replacement components have been submitted, they are considered as being in parc fermé.